ioana0901/Hotel-Booking-Demand/README-EN.md

 On the second is deposit_type (No refund).The next important attribute is lead_time.<br>
 ![image](https://user-images.githubusercontent.com/63421754/124273205-62ffed80-db48-11eb-9add-11b0cfc4d895.png)<br>

-  We can conclude as follows: if the reservation is <i>No deposit / Refundable</i> and the waiting time does not exceed 12 days, then the booking will not be canceled, or if it exceeds 12 days, and the person making the booking has not made any cancellations in the past , then they won't cancel it then either, but if they canceled any bookings then, they will most likely do it again. <br>If the booking is Non Refund type then it will be canceled.<br>
+  We can conclude as follows: if the reservation is <i>No deposit / Refundable</i> and the waiting time does not exceed 12 days, then the booking will not be canceled, or if it exceeds 12 days, and the person making the booking has not made any cancellations in the past, then they won't cancel it then either, but if they canceled any bookings then, they will most likely do it again. <br>If the booking is Non-Refund type then it will be canceled.<br>
 ![image](https://user-images.githubusercontent.com/63421754/124273247-70b57300-db48-11eb-9704-d9403f9c410e.png)<br>
 The model has an accuracy of 76.91% and a good P-value, showing that this is a fairly good classification method.
 However, it does not differ much from previous models, no information rate and P-value have the same value as the Naive Bayes model, and the accuracy is only slightly (0.47) higher.<br>